The Nub Theory can help you discover your baby's gender at the 12-week scan, all you need is your first ultrasound picture.

 "I want to stress that the main goal of blood tests and ultrasounds during the first trimester or early second trimester is not to determine gender."

-“While we understand you may be eager to learn the gender, try not to be upset if your sonographer can’t predict it."
+"Ultrasounds are used to screen for certain conditions and check whether there is something noticeably wrong with your baby.
+While we understand you may be eager to learn the gender, try not to be upset if your sonographer can’t predict it."

 In conclusion, the Nub Theory is a fun way to guess your baby's gender after your 12 week scan.
 Though, probably best to wait until a medical professional has confirmed your baby’s sex.
 Or until you've met your baby in person, before committing to any kind of colour scheme or wardrobe.

 Amanda Bastianelli is a specialist midwife sonographer with the NHS and at Expectancy Scanning Studios Ltd in Kent.
 With over 20 years of experience, she completed a Diploma in Midwifery at the University of Greenwich, before gaining a Postgraduate Certificate in Medical Imaging, Obstetrics & Gynaecology at Canterbury Christ Church University.

 Stephanie Lowe is Family Editor at GoodTo covering all things parenting, pregnancy and more.
 She has over 13 years' experience as a digital journalist with a wealth of knowledge and experience when it comes to all things family and lifestyle.
 Stephanie lives in Kent with her husband and son, Ted.
 With his love of choo-choos, Hey Duggee and finger painting he keeps her on her toes.

 Why have Flybe cancelled all flights?
 What to do if you're affected by the Flybe collapse